I’ve been duped.

 I don’t know whether or not Bennett collected $3500 from people who didn’t want him to sell the dogs to these mythical drug dealers, but he obviously never sold them.

 Another apparent embellishment in Bennett’s story is that Hank and Brutus are twins from the same litter.
-But in this video (which has since been taken down) he shows them meeting for the first time.
+But in this video (which he recently took down) he shows them meeting for the first time.

 Bennett also doesn’t appreciate it when someone calls him out.
-Look at the last line of this screenshot of a Facebook post to see what he called a woman who criticized him.
+Look at the last line of this Facebook post to see what he called a woman who criticized him.

 Most responsible dog owners don’t post pictures of their dogs like these.